sspanak/tt9/docs/user-manual.md

 The default setting of 100% is a good balance between usable button size and screen space taken.
 However, if you have large fingers, you may want to increase the setting a bit, while if you use TT9 on a larger screen, like a tablet, you may want to decrease it.

 _If the available screen space is limited, TT9 will ignore this setting and reduce its height automatically, to leave enough room for the current application._

+## Text Editing
+From the Text Editing panel, you can select, cut, copy, and paste text, similar to what is possible with a computer keyboard.
+To exit Text Editing, press the "✱" key, or the Back key (except in web browsers, Spotify, and a few more applications).
+Or press the letters key on the On-screen Keyboard.

+Below is a list of the possible text commands:
+1. Select the previous character (like Shift+Left on a computer keyboard)
+2. Select none
+3. Select the next character (like Shift+Right)
+4. Select the previous word (like Ctrl+Shift+Left)
+5. Select all
+6. Select the next word (like Ctrl+Shift+Right)
+7. Cut
+8. Copy
+9. Paste

+For easier editing, backspace, space, and OK keys are also active.

 ## Settings Screen
 On the Settings screen, you can choose languages for typing, configure the keypad hotkeys, change the application appearance, or improve compatibility with your phone.